Master of Finance

 8. TOEFL, IELTS or PTE Score (for international applicants only)

-TOEFL or IELTS scores are to be sent from ETS to institutional code 4836-02.
-Minimum scores for TOEFL: Paper 550; Internet 80.
-The minimum IELTS score is 7.
-For the PTE, select the University of California, San Diego as a score recipient, then submit a copy of your scores directly to our Master of Finance admissions office at: Rady School of Management, UC San Diego, 9500 Gilman Drive #0553, La Jolla, CA 92093-0553.
+- PTE test takers must select the University of California, San Diego as a score recipient, then submit a copy of your scores directly to our Graduate Admissions office at: Rady School of Management, UC San Diego, 9500 Gilman Drive #0553, La Jolla, CA 92093-0553.
 Include your registration ID number and exam date on your application.
 Official scores will be verified online.
 The minimum PTE score is 65.